LudicMindStudio/RoadAheadTeamVault/Memories/Memory of Liam Script.md

 	_That’s great.
 All these choices were appropriate to your situation.
 		==(Question 3)== Now, you need to learn to clearly state what you want and be specific when giving requests.
 Let’s see what you've got._

 .
-1. I would like you to support me.
+1. I would like if you could support me.
 	`If variable is true`
 		Player moves on to the next question